xuatz/breakout-shuffler/docs/robot-summary.md

 A real-time application that enables hosts to create rooms and participants to join those rooms, built with:

-- Server: Deno with Socket.IO for real-time communication
 - Client: React with Socket.IO client
+- Server: Node.js with Socket.IO for real-time communication
   - Data Store: Redis for room and participant data

 ## Architecture